-The feature is seen as a result of a signifcant increase in resitance in blood flow within the placenta and often represents a 'tip of the iceberg" where there is a much larger underlying pathology.
+The feature is seen as a result of a significant increase in resistance to blood flow within the placenta and often represents a "tip of the iceberg" where there is a much larger underlying pathology.

 Flow reversal can also be detected in the fetal aorta.

-The severity can be quanitified by the ratio of the maximum antegrade velocity (a) versus the maximum retrograde velocity (b).
+The severity can be quantified by the ratio of the maximum antegrade velocity (a) versus the maximum retrograde velocity (b).